 A winter garden

 Like the park, the garden offers a spectacular scene in winter with sniffs of colour peeking out through the winter trees.
 Look out for the little robins darting about too.
-We offer daily guided tours of the garden which start at 12pm and 2pm.
+We offer daily guided tours of the garden which start at 12pm.

 Take a wander through the crisp grasses in the perry pear orchard, with Christmas card scenes as you look over past the bee hives towards St Peter’s Church and follow the Serpentine path alongside the ponds back towards the courtyard garden.